abdtarek/Jenkins-CI-CD-pipleline/README.md

-# This is Jenkins CI/CD pipeline with GitHub webhook integration for Deploying Docker application on EC2 instances using the declarative pipeline
+# This is Jenkins CI/CD pipeline with GitHub webhook integration for Deploying Docker application on EC2 instances
 ### Setup CI/CD with:

 -EC2